Norton Rose Fulbright Canada LLP

 - Applied to court on many occasions to correct mistakes made in wills

-- Canadian Legal Lexpert Directory, 2016-2019: recommended in Estate & Personal Tax Planning - Estate Litigation
+- Canadian Legal Lexpert Directory, 2021: recommended in Estate & Personal Tax Planning; 2016-2020: recommended in Estate & Personal Tax Planning - Estate Litigation

 - "Bequest Management for Charities in Canada" (contributor), 2nd ed.
 M. Jasmine Sweatman, 2017.